 A few lobbed in some “we’ll get back to work and find a way to bounce back” clichés — but only after putting responses filled with frustration and agony on record.
 They claimed they had a solid week of practice.
 They claimed to have washed away the Penn State and Purdue pain ahead of Saturday’s showdown.
 They claimed the focus was all there.

-But at the end of the day, concrete answers to how this season has spiraled so quickly were hard to find.
+But at day's end, concrete answers on how this season has spiraled so quickly were hard to find.

 “We just need a little more,” defensive end Anthony Nelson said, “and I’m not sure where that’s going to come from right now.”